-Allocations to member organizations and affiliates: Allocations to member organizations and affiliates are recorded as an expense in the year the allocations are determined by management and approved by the Board of Directors and the year in which based on campaign pledges received during the previous fiscal year.
+Allocations to member organizations and affiliates: Allocations to member organizations and affiliates are recorded as an expense in the year the allocations are determined and approved by the Board of Directors and the member organizations and affiliates have been notified of the awards.
+Current fiscal year allocations are based on the level of campaign pledges received during the previous fiscal year.
 UPAF makes ratable allocation payments over a 12 month period beginning in July of each year.
 Estimated payments begin in July and August of the current year for the next fiscal year and these payments are recorded as advance payments to member groups in the Statements of Financial Position.

 Promotion and advertising costs: UPAF expenses the costs of producing advertisements as incurred.
 UPAF expenses the costs of communicating advertisements as the items or services are received.
-Promotion and advertising expenses for the years ended August 31, 2017 and 2016 were \$145,508 and \$105,043, respectively.
+Promotion and advertising expenses for the years ended August 31, 2018 and 2017 were \$133,576 and \$145,507, respectively.